Breakfast Sliders

 Make Ahead Instructions

-Enjoy stress free morning meals with make ahead egg and sausage breakfast sandwiches!
+Enjoy stress-free morning meals with make-ahead egg and sausage breakfast sliders!

 Take some time on the weekend to whip up this breakfast sandwich recipe.
-Then, enjoy it throughout the week.
+Then, enjoy them throughout the week.

 For tailgate sandwiches, use a disposable foil pan or wrap each slider individually in foil, so everything stays warm.

-You can also make the sausage egg and cheese breakfast sliders a day ahead and pop them in the oven before the big game.
+You can also make Hawaiian roll breakfast sliders a day ahead and pop them in the oven before the big game.

 Hawaiian roll breakfast sliders are easily a complete meal on their own!